 Because you must be aware of the detrimental impact smoking tobacco cigarettes has on your body, not just on your lung capacity, but your heart’s ability to function properly too.

 So we want to know: does vaping affect the body in the same way?
+Does vaping affect cardio?

 How smoking tobacco affects exercise

-Smoking tobacco cigarettes has been scientifically proven to cause your arteries to constrict as well as hardening the walls of your blood vessels, and ultimately making your heart rate increase (because it has to pump quicker to counter the narrowing of your tubes).
+Smoking tobacco cigarettes has been scientifically proven to cause your arteries to constrict as well as hardening the walls of your blood vessels and ultimately making your heart rate increase (because it has to pump quicker to counter the narrowing of your tubes).

-This in turn affects your ability to exercise, because smoking means the blood cells that carry the oxygen around your body aren’t able to do their job properly, not giving your muscles the energy they need to work as well as they should.
+This, in turn, affects your ability to exercise, because smoking means the blood cells that carry the oxygen around your body aren’t able to do their job properly, not giving your muscles the energy they need to work as well as they should.

 That combined with the carbon monoxide you inhale each time you take a puff on a tobacco cigarette, which works to displace the oxygen in your bloodstream, as well as the tar that is slowly lining your lungs, reducing their elasticity and increasing your phlegm production, will all conspire against your ability to exercise effectively.